-Loan counseling is particularly important because new students often have little or no experience with repayment and managing debt.
+Loan counseling is particularly important because new students often have little or no experience with anticipating repayment and managing debt.
 Your school must ensure that the student receives comprehensive entrance and exit counseling, even though the counseling may be given by a consultant or a servicer, or by a lender or guarantor (usually on the Web).
-At a minimum, you must provide entrance counseling to first-time Stafford borrowers before the first disbursement of a loan can be made, and exit counseling before leaving school.
-If the counseling is given electronically, you'll need to make sure that the student receives written counseling materials for any required information that is not provided in the electronic counseling presentation.
-Your school is also responsible for making knowledgeable staff available to answer student questions.
+At a minimum, the student has to receive entrance counseling before the first disbursement of a loan can be made; and exit counseling before leaving school.
+If the counseling is given electronically, the school is still responsible for making sure that the student receives written counseling materials and for making knowledgable staff available to answer student questions.

 This chapter covers the elements of entrance and exit counseling that are required by regulation or recommended.
 However, there are many ways to deliver this information, and to reinforce it through continuing contacts with your student borrowers.
 You have an opportunity at each disbursement to remind students about the importance of academic progress, planning for future employment, and staying in touch with the holder of the loan.
+If loan counseling is ongoing, the exit interview is simply a review of information conveyed during the course of the student's program of study and a means of presenting additional material to prepare the student for repaying loans.

 Dynamic presentation of material at both entrance and exit interviews-using charts, handouts, audiovisual materials, and question-and-answer sessions-can convey your message with greatest effect.
-The Direct Loan Progam and many FFEL guaranty agencies, lenders, and other organizations offer on-line counseling through the Web, videos, pamphlets, and other counseling materials.
+Many guaranty agencies, lenders, and other organizations offer videos, pamphlets, and other counseling materials.
+The Direct Loan program also offers entrance and exit counseling guides as well as companion videos for counselors and borrowers.

-Your school may choose to rely on the Web counseling services, if those services provide all of the information required by regulation.
+Your school may choose to rely on the Web counseling services offered through the Direct Loan Program and through many lenders and guarantors.
 The program regulations have been amended to allow a school to provide counseling through "interactive electronic means."
-However, bear in mind that knowledgeable financial aid staff at the school must be reasonably available to answer questions from student borrowers.
+However, bear in mind that knowledgable financial aid staff at the school must be reasonably available to answer questions from student borrowers.